material-foundation/material-remixer-android/CONFIGURE_UI.md

 You can configure the `RemixerFragment` in the `Activity`'s `onCreate(Bundle)` method, after the call to `RemixerBinder.bind(this)`.
 You have 3 (not mutually-exclusive) options.
 You can see examples of how to do it below.

+*Note, however, that configuring the UI is optional if you want to exclusively use the Firebase Remote Controller functionality.*

 ## Attach the Remixer Fragment to a Button
 You need to call `RemixerFragment#attachToButton(FragmentActivity, Button)`